Isdal Woman: Investigation

 With the exception of Rue de la Madeleine, all street names also turned out to be false.

 It was also learned that the woman previously stayed at several hotels in Bergen, and was known to change rooms after checking in.
 She often told hotel staff that she was a travelling saleswoman and antiquities dealer.
 One witness said that she overheard the woman talking to a man in German in a Bergen hotel.
 Others who met her mentioned that she also spoke Flemish or broken English and smelled of garlic.
 People who saw or met her also commented that she wore wigs.

 Composite sketches of the unknown woman, based on witness descriptions and analysis of her body, were circulated in many countries via Interpol.
 Despite the significant police resources deployed, the woman was never identified and the case was quickly closed.
 While authorities concluded that she had committed suicide by ingestion of sleeping pills, others believe that there is evidence that she was murdered.

 Burial

 Møllendal cemetery, where "The Isdal Woman" is buried.

 On 5 February 1971, the woman was given a Catholic burial (based on her use of saints' names on check-in forms) in an unmarked grave within the Møllendal graveyard located in Bergen.
-Attended by sixteen members of the Bergen police force, she was buried in a zinc coffin to both preserve her remains and for ease of disinterment.
+Attended by sixteen members of the Bergen police force, she was buried in a zinc coffin to preserve her remains and for ease of disinterment.
 Her ceremony was also photographed in case relatives came forward at a later date.